ASFOpenSARlab/opensarlab-notebook_testing/README.md

 # asf_jupyter_notebook_testing
 OpenSARlabs notebook testing module and notebook test scripts

 The tests are designed to be run in an instance of OpenSARlab.

 First, go to https://opensarlab.asf.alaska.edu/, login, and start a server.

+Open a terminal and

 Clone the repo into /home/joyvan

 git clone https://github.com/ASFOpenSARlab/opensarlab-notebook_testing.git opensarlab-notebook_testing

+cd opensarlab-notebook_testing

 The test suite requires the following directories and files to be set up: